joshmaz/Chicago-Coin-Playboy/README.md

 Made lots of progress using optocouplers and a custom cicuit to signal the WAV Trigger.
 The signal line is usually high and is pulled low when the opto closes.
-Triggers for these acelectronic interfaces I'm using:
+Triggers for these electronic interfaces I'm using:

 - Active interface
 - Edge trigger